|

 Bennington hound-handle

-Hound-handled pitchers from the Jersey
+Hound-handled pitchers from

 City or Trenton potteries, probably designed by Greatbach.
 Note the